jbmartinez/pure-sass/README.md

 # Pure.sass

-This is my attempt to port the great [Pure.css](http://http://purecss.io/) framework to [Sass](http://sass-lang.com/).
+This is an attempt to port the great [Pure.css](http://http://purecss.io/) framework to [Sass](http://sass-lang.com/).
 I've just copied the original source files and replaced some properties with variables.

 The goal is to have an easily customizable version of Pure.css which fit in the Sass workflow.

-This is experimental, use the real Pure.css if you want to have an awesome look with a tiny framework in your site.
+It produces results seemingly identical to the original source.

+## How to use

+Customize changing the value of the variables in `base/_variables.css` and compile.

 ## TODO